swei5/michigan_notes/MATH-423/6 Portfolio Management II.md

 ![[Pasted image 20240912140518.png|300]]

 The bold lines are called the **Markowitz bullet**; it was named after Harry Markowitz in conjunction with its shape (“bullet”).
+- The shaded area represents portfolios **WITHOUT short-selling**
+- Each point on the minimum variance line corresponds to a **single portfolio**

-An important feature of the Markowitz bullet is that each point on it has the **smallest risk among all portfolios** with the same expected return as the point.
+An important feature of the Markowitz bullet is that **EACH POINT** on it has the **smallest risk among all portfolios** with the same expected return as the point.
 This is why the Markowitz bullet is also called the **minimum variance line**.

 ```ad-important
 **Definition 6.5**: Minimum Variance Line